 "I have no greater joy than to hear that my children are walking in the truth."

-Have your prayers for another changed his or her life?
+1. Have your prayers for another person changed his or her life?
 If so, how?

-Oo you continue to pray even when you don't perceive God answering your prayers?
+2. Do you continue to pray even when you don't perceive God answering your prayers?

 Read Hebrews 11:39.

-What set these individuals apart?
-Pray that God would increase your faith and en you to remain faithful even if you have yet to receive what He promised. nable ocated in the charming resort of Mackinac Island, Michigan, is the Seabiscuit Café.
+3. What set these individuals apart?
+Pray that God would increase your faith and enable you to remain faithful even though you have yet to receive what He promised.

+"When they saw the courage of Peter and John and realized that they were unschooled, ordinary men, they were astonished and they took note that these men had been with Jesus."
+Acts 4:13 ocated in the charming resort of Mackinac Island, Michigan, is the Seabiscuit Café.
 Regrettably, our brief time on the island prevented us from enjoying a meal at this local eatery.
 The restaurant features an appropriate horse theme from the 1938 true story of the famous Thoroughbred racehorse, Seabiscuit.
 The release of the movie version of Seabiscuit runs continuously on one of the restaurant's four televisions.